VFPX/FoxBarcodeQR/README.md

 # FoxBarcodeQR ![](images/FBC_QR_00.png)

-**FoxBarcodeQR** is a application free software and offers a barcode tool for the Visual FoxPro Community.
-This is a supplement of **[FoxBarcode](https://github.com/VFPX/FoxBarCode)** class only for QR Code barcodes.
+**FoxBarcodeQR** is a supplement of **[FoxBarcode](https://github.com/VFPX/FoxBarCode)** class only for QR Code barcodes.
 This class is an alternative solution for all developers who requested QR Code support.

 **FoxBarcodeQR** use the free library **BarCodeLibrary.DLL** of ***Dario Alvarez Aranda** (Mexico)*